Free Car Insurance Comparison

 American Consumer Credit Counseling suggests saving 20 percent of every paycheck.
 With Georgia’s DPI, that’s a whopping $639 each month!
 How much are you putting aside for savings?

-The above table illustrates the most recent data provided by the leading source on the matter, the National Association of Insurance Commissioners.
+The above chart illustrates the most recent data provided by the leading source on the matter, the National Association of Insurance Commissioners.
 Expect car insurance rates in Georgia to be significantly higher for 2018 and on.

 Don’t forget: Georgia has minimum requirements for liability coverage, but experts suggest drivers purchase more than what state law requires, especially when the state is an “at-fault” state like Georgia is.